henridb/medium-articles/contextuality/main.md

 focus here on a fresh look on the subject by trying to start from an easy to grasp common ground, and introducing only strictly necessary notion as we go.

 So!
-We call an situation contextual when it’s actors need a knowledge of the context in order to explain the aftermath of the situation.
+We call a situation contextual when its actors need a knowledge of the context in order to explain the aftermath of the situation.
 And we also need to restrict the ability of the actors to only perform *local* actions (no faster than light communication).
-Given this, let’s see a situation where we would like to see if the situation is contextual or not.
+Given this, let us examine a case where we would like to see if the situation is contextual or not.

 <figure>